 - 2.2 If moderate to strong nonspecific signal is observed: - Check whether the tissue was contaminated with microorganisms during the experiment.
-Confirm that little to no blood exists in your tissue sample before slicing. - Try lowering the concentration of the primary antibody or shortening the primary antibody incubation time (down to 30 minutes). - Try shortening the antigen retrieval time (down to 15 minutes). - Skip the quenching and/or signal enhancement steps. - Use an alternative antigen retrieval buffer.
+Confirm that little to no blood exists in your tissue sample before slicing. - Try lowering the concentration of the primary antibody or shortening the primary antibody incubation time (down to 30 minutes). - If this kit is applied to mouse tissue samples, background signal might be observed due to endogenous immunoglobulin being directly detected by the secondary antibody.
+To overcome this, try increasing the primary antibody concentration or shortening the secondary antibody incubation time.
+It is also highly recommended setting up a negative control without the primary antibody in this situation. - Try shortening the antigen retrieval time (down to 15 minutes). - Skip the quenching and/or signal enhancement steps. - Use an alternative antigen retrieval buffer.